Fcmam5/fcmam5.github.io/portfolio/blog/2024-04-21-fixing-cors/index.md

 The problem with CORS is **YOU**, **ME**, and the over-simplified tutorials on the internet.

-CORS, is a security mechanism to protect applications from being called from untrusted origins.
+[Same-origin](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) is a security barrier that restricts resources from being loaded by one origin.

+This policy helps reducing attack vectors by isolating malicious resources.

+[CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is a way to "*lift that barrier*" by allowing cross-origin access (`C O` in `CORS` as you guessed correctly).

-It is a way where you authorize certain clients to call your application from whitelisted origins.
+It is a way where your client can load data only from whitelisted origins.
 For example, if you have a backend API being served from `https://api.kavi.wiw`, the outcome will be the following:

 | Client                       | Server (Target)        | Outcome              |
 | ---------------------------- | ---------------------- | -------------------- |